Fiction (Canadian submissions ONLY)

 - Your entry must be original and unpublished (in print or online)

-- We accept submissions upto 3500 words.
+- We accept submissions up to 3500 words.
 Longer submissions will be rejected automatically.

 - Please submit in 12 point font.
 Times New Roman preferred but not required.